GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/proposal-lifecycle/index.md

   became available in Stable in February 2023.
 * [Related Website Sets](/docs/privacy-sandbox/related-website-sets/) ([formerly called First-Party Sets](/blog/related-website-sets/)): Declare
   relationships among sites to allow for limited cross-site cookie access using the Storage Access API.
-Related Website Sets is slowly rolling out with Chrome Stable version 113, this week.
+Related Website Sets is now in general availability.
 * [Federated Credential Management (FedCM)](/docs/privacy-sandbox/fedcm/):
   Support federated identity without sharing the user's email address or other identifying information with a third-party service or website, unless the